Aakash-2904/addons/README.md

 90 days.
 The rationale being:

 1. In the event that TensorFlow Addons releases monthly, there will be 2-3 releases before an API is deleted.
-The release notes could give user enough warning.
+The release notes could give the user enough warning.

 2. 90 days gives maintainers ample time to fix their code.